GMC Sierra 2500HD Insurance Rates

 Editorial Guidelines: We are a free online resource for anyone interested in learning more about auto insurance.
 Our goal is to be an objective, third-party resource for everything auto insurance related.
 We update our site regularly, and all content is reviewed by auto insurance experts.

-Average insurance rates for a GMC Sierra 2500HD are $1,210 a year including full coverage.
-Comprehensive costs on average $190 each year, collision costs $300, and liability is $540.
-A liability-only policy costs around $592 a year, with high-risk insurance costing around $2,616.
+Average insurance rates for a GMC Sierra 2500HD are $1,210 a year for full coverage insurance.
+Comprehensive costs around $190, collision costs $300, and liability insurance costs $540.
+A liability-only policy costs as little as $592 a year, with high-risk insurance costing around $2,616.
 Teens receive the highest rates at $4,856 a year or more.

 Average premium for full coverage: $1,210

-Full coverage includes $500 comprehensive and collision deductibles, minimum liability limits, and includes uninsured/under-insured motorist coverage.
-Rates are averaged for all 50 U.S. states and Sierra 2500HD models.
+Estimates include $500 policy deductibles, split liability limits of 30/60, and includes additional medical/uninsured motorist coverage.
+Rates are averaged for all 50 states and for all Sierra 2500HD models.

 Price Range by Coverage and Risk